nestybox/sysbox/docs/user-guide/install-k8s.md

 ## Kubernetes Version Requirements

-Sysbox is only supported on Kubernetes v1.20.\* at this time.
-We are currently working to have this extended to v1.21.
+Sysbox is only supported on the following Kubernetes versions:

-The reason for this v1.20 requirement is that Sysbox currently demands the presence of the CRI-O runtime v1.20, as the latter introduces support for "rootless pods" (i.e., pods that use the Linux user-namespace).
-Since the version of CRI-O and K8s must match, the K8s version must also be v1.20.\*.
+* Kubernetes v1.20.\*
+* Kubernetes v1.21.\*

+Other versions of Kubernetes are not supported.

 ## Kubernetes Worker Node Requirements